JosieBrum/IE-332-Group-29/README.md

 tested (so you will likely have many tables).
 Grade is based on how rigorous/complete your testing was, how you tracked and reported it, not whether you actually passed the tests or not (those errors are deducted in part (b) or (c))

+to start a port: python3 -m http.server 8080